eitophetamine9/Luck-in-the-Dungeon/README.md

-# Luck in the Dungeon 🎮
+# 🎲 Luck in the Dungeon 🏰

-A Java-based gacha escape room game for our OOP Capstone Project.
+A Java-based gacha escape room game with time travel elements for our OOP Capstone Project.

 ## 👥 Team: Code Hub
 **Members:**